conor-mccaffrey/pands-problem-sheet/README.md

 ## Week 6 Problem

 To begin this problem, I looked into what Newtons Method actually was and how it could be applied in finding the approximate square root of a number.
-To to this, I consulted several sites suchs as StackExchange (1) , GeekforGeeks (2) , Medium (3) and School for Champions(4).
+To to this, I consulted several sites suchs as StackExchange (1) , GeekforGeeks (2,5) , Medium (3) and School for Champions(4) and Hackernoon.com (5).
 I came across several examples of how to carry out the required task and looked into how I would adapt the examples to align with our needs.

-I defined the function and asked the user to input a positive number which I then converted to a float.
+I defined the function and set it to take in one arguement which would be assigned to the variable 'numtoCalc'.

-I then iniatied another variable I called 'Guess' (leaning heavily on the School for Champions (4) text).

-I knew immediately a 'for' loop would be required so I also included a default argument in our defined function for clarity.
-I set the 'number of iterations' to 10 mostly to ensure the correct result would be attained (setting the number of iterations to 1 gave a result of 4.6).
-The variable 'Guess' was set to the formula of Newton's method outline in refereces 1-4 (( x_(n+1) = 0.5 * (x_n +a / x_n))).
+I then set my precision levels based upon the hackernoon.com reference (5).

+I then set up a while loop statemtent.
+This was based upon the foundation of Newtons method.
+The statement would only run if the absolute value of our approximation was above our pre-defined precision level.
+If it was above this level, the code wold run.
+This code for Newtons method was obtained from reference 5 and also from Geek for Geeks Newton example (6).

 I added a 'print' function at the end, incorporating our variables, in order to align the function with the example given.
 This is also why I added the round function to ensure one decimal place.
-I looked over my example and determined if it function sililarly to the idea of Newton's Method (5).
+I looked over my example and determined if it functioned similarly to the idea of Newton's Method.

 ### References:
 (1) Mathematics Stack Exchange.
 2021. approximation - Square roots by Newtons method - Mathematics Stack Exchange.
 [ONLINE] Available at: https://math.stackexchange.com/questions/3524205/square-roots-by-newton-s-method.
 [Accessed 23 February 2021].